fluid-project/infusion-docs/IoCReferences.md

 The above two examples are equivalent.

-In the example below, the IoC expression `{fluid.prefs.enactors.tableOfContents}` on line 6 refers to the component being defined by the `defaults` block.
+In the example below, the IoC expression `{fluid.prefs.enactors.tableOfContents}` refers to the component being defined by the `defaults` block.
 The short name `tableOfContents` cannot be used here, because it would not be unique: It would be unclear whether the nickname was referring to `fluid.prefs.enactors.tableOfContents` or `fluid.tableOfContents`.

 ```javascript
 fluid.defaults("fluid.prefs.enactors.tableOfContents", {